|IT Based Tactics||✓|

-Cherokee County has a population of about 32,000 and and is situated in the “Four States” area of southwest Kansas.
-Prostitution and sex trafficking are known to have occurred in the county, and among the efforts to ameliorate the many resulting problems was one large-scale operation that targeted sex buyers as well as pimps and prostituted women, and identified and rescued sex trafficking victims.
+Cherokee County has a population of about 19,000 residents and and is situated in the “Four States” area of southwest Kansas.
+Prostitution and sex trafficking have occurred in the county, and among the efforts to ameliorate the many resulting problems was one large-scale operation that targeted sex buyers as well as pimps and prostituted women, and identified and rescued sex trafficking victims.

-The OBNDDC in a news release said that efforts were made during the four-day operation to target people engaged in prostitution in various cities and to identify any minors and adults forced into prostitution as a result of human trafficking.
-Of the people arrested in all four counties 20 were accused of soliciting prostitution ( being “a john”).
+The OBNDDC said in a news release that efforts were made during the four-day operation to target people engaged in prostitution in various cities and to identify any minors and adults trafficked into prostitution.
+Of the people arrested in all four counties, 20 were accused of soliciting prostitution (sex buyers).
 Eleven others were arrested on related misdemeanor offenses in Ottawa County, and were charged with either engaging in or soliciting prostitution.
-Also discovered in the investigation and operation was evidence of sex trafficking of four females, including a 15 year old girl.
+The investigation also resulted in the discovery of the sex trafficking of four females, including a 15-year-old girl.
 Eight people were charged with pimping or “aiding and abetting” prostitution.

-In July, 2018, the Kansas Attorney General announced a new awareness campaign in Kansas is aimed at cutting the demand for prostitution as a way to fight human trafficking.
-The campaign involves state agencies and local advocacy groups teaming up to push the “Demand an End” initiative, which features education and announcements warning people that buyers of sex face charges.
-The campaign intends to promote a culture where buying sex is not acceptable.
-It is based on the assumption that the money from sex buyers fuels a marketplace that enables sex trafficking.
+In July 2018, the Kansas Attorney General announced a new awareness campaign in Kansas aimed at cutting the demand for prostitution as a way to fight human trafficking.
+The campaign involved state agencies and local advocacy groups teaming up to push the “Demand an End” initiative, which featured education and announcements warning people that sex buyers would face charges.
+The campaign intended to promote a culture in which buying sex is not acceptable.
+It was based on the assumption that the money from sex buyers fueled the marketplace that enabled sex trafficking.

 - Oklahoma Bureau of Narcotics Enforcement

 - Divisions Bureau of Indian Affairs (BIA)

 - Homeland Security Investigations